National Science Foundation (NSF)

 We highly recommend you enlist the services of our Outsourced CFO and NSF accounting experts when putting together your Pricing Proposal (also known as the Cost Section of your proposal).
 This (typically) only requires a few hours of review, but it can be extremely important and helpful.

-After our experts have helped ayou with the pricing proposal, your company needs to begin collecting all of the required information for the CAAR review (see the NSF's CAAR Review Checklist).
+After our experts have helped you with the pricing proposal, your company needs to begin collecting all of the required information for the CAP (formerly known as CAAR) review (see the NSF's CAAR Review Checklist).